Ash-ketchem/telegram-adder/README.md

     To add Telegram accounts to the client pool, edit the config.json in the sessions folder with the required account details

-    a demo is avialable in sessions folder
+    A demo is avialable in sessions folder

     # python3 addMembers.py